 What You'll Do

-chemical engineering degree professionals
+chemical engineering professionals solve problems involving the

 In addition to designing equipment and processes for large-scale chemical manufacturing, chemical engineers plan and test manufacturing methods; analyze practices used to treat byproducts; and supervise production.
 How manufacturing processes impact the environment and worker and consumer safety are key concerns for the profession.